laminas/laminas-ci-matrix-action/README.md

 The action validates each check and its job to ensure it is structured correctly, and will provide warnings if not, omitting any check that is malformed from the output.

-**If specific checks are provided by a project, the matrix won't contain any auto-detected checks and will only output these checks.**
+**If the `checks` element is populated, the matrix will not include any auto-detected checks, and will only output the jobs listed in that element.**

 ### Providing additional checks